preeves-splunk/pla1750b/module_0/Module 0 Introduction.md

 ![Splunk Enterprise login prompt with login fields highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/main/module_0/0_10.png?raw=true)

-2. If at any point you encounter a pop-up with information on how to get help from Splunk or prompting you to take a tour feel free to dismiss the pop-ups:
+2. If at any point you encounter a pop-up with information on how to get help from Splunk or prompting you to take a tour feel free to dismiss the pop-ups.
+Likewise, if you see any IOWait wanrings, these can be ignored.

 ![Splunk Enterprise with Helping You Get More Value from Splunk Software with Got it! button highlighted in red](https://github.com/preeves-splunk/pla1750b/blob/v3/module_0/0_15.png?raw=true)